Nutties93/videoclient/README.md

 # App2.js

 An example where 2 users can connect to a same sessionId.
 Simply change this to app.js instead and rename the original app.js file to something else.
-Update the apiKey, token and sessionId according.
+Update the apiKey, token and sessionId accordingly.